For Boris Johnson, catching covid-19 was sobering. Less so for Trump.

 The jocular tone is very different from that used by Johnson, who has emphasized the need to take the virus — the “invisible mugger” — seriously.

-Shaken by his days in the ICU, Johnson launched a national anti-obesity campaign, suggesting that he was more susceptible to the virus because “I was too fat.”
+After his days in the ICU, Johnson launched a national anti-obesity campaign, suggesting that he was more susceptible to the virus because “I was too fat.”
 On Tuesday, he noted that he’d lost 26 pounds.

 Johnson’s government has struggled with consistent messaging and failed to deliver on its promises about testing and contact tracing.
-Johnson also fueled public anger when he refused to abandon his chief adviser who flouted lockdown restrictions.
+Johnson also fueled public anger when he refused to abandon his chief adviser who flouted stay-at-home orders.
 But he remains committed to the notion that getting control over the virus requires collective sacrifice.

 Some of harshest criticism of Johnson these days comes from members of the libertarian wing of his Conservative Party, who worry that the English bulldog has become the whipped dog, intimidated by nanny-state medicos and fearmongering epidemiologists.
 They want the old jolly Johnson back.

-Johnson told BBC’s Andrew Marr on Sunday, “I think the reality is this is a government that is facing an unprecedented crisis and I think if people wanted me to approach it with the sort of buoyancy and élan and the qualities I usually bring to things, I think people would think that was totally inappropriate.”
+Johnson told BBC’s Andrew Marr on Sunday, “I think the reality is this is a government that is facing an unprecedented crisis and I think if people wanted me to approach it with the sort of buoyancy and elan and the qualities I usually bring to things, I think people would think that was totally inappropriate.”